-The main categories of waste abandoned and analysed in the riparian ecosystems of Natura 2000 sites along the Siret River are: household waste, construction waste - demolition and industrial waste.
+The main categories of waste abandoned and analyzed in the riparian ecosystems of Natura 2000 sites along the Siret River are: household waste, construction - demolition waste and industrial waste.
 Along the course of the Siret River there are 14 territorial-administrative units located in the counties: Suceava, Iaşi, Neamţ, Bacău, Vrancea, with a population of 214,690 inhabitants.
 Although integrated waste management systems are implemented in the five counties, which provide for the coverage of the entire administrative territory with sanitation services, abandonment of household and package waste on the waterfront, especially in rural areas, is a present and visible phenomenon.
 Approx. 45% of the quantities of abandoned waste, due to the lack of selective collection and processing systems for recovery, but especially the lack of specific legislation, are made up of construction and demolition waste.
-According to Law no. 211/2011 on waste management these are not part of the municipal waste category.

 Through the Sanitation Law, construction waste from the population (generated by redevelopment and interior and / or exterior rehabilitation activities of individually owned homes) is collected by the owner and is transported by the sanitation company to the crushing / sorting / recovery facilities or to compliant deposits, if cannot be recovered.
 The lack of these facilities, the costs involved and only the transport of waste makes the materials resulting from construction-demolition to be stored on the bank of the watercourse closest to homes, on the principle "water takes it".
-Of the approx. 44 types of waste identified as belonging to the category of construction waste - demolition, 16 are classified as hazardous (asbestos, tar, paints, various types of resins used for preservation, fireproofing, etc.).

-Another category of waste abandoned in the Siret River meadow is bulky waste such as furniture, mattresses, etc. (around 7%).
-Untreated wood waste, which is thus collected from class 20 municipal waste (20 01 38 - wood other than that specified in 20 01 37 and 20 02 01 - biodegradable waste) or resulting from the sorting of municipal waste collected in a mixture, both of class 17, construction and demolition waste (17 02 01 - wood), can be treated (chopped) and delivered by sanitation operators to facilities that use this waste as fuel for the production of electricity / heat.
-As the procedure for issuing certificates of origin for biomass from industrial and municipal waste, used as fuel or raw material for electricity production has not been legislated (certificates of origin are issued only for biomass from agriculture, forestry and related activities), there is a lack of interest on the part of sanitation companies to take over the types of waste mentioned above, although this approach supports the compliance with the provisions of the National Waste Management Plan, approved by Government Decision 942/2017 and the EU Circular Economy Action Plan .
+As the procedure for issuing certificates of origin for biomass from industrial and municipal waste, used as fuel or raw material for electricity production has not been legislated (certificates of origin are issued only for biomass from agriculture, forestry and related activities), there is a lack of interest on the part of sanitation companies to take over the types of waste mentioned above, although this approach supports the compliance with the provisions of the National Waste Management Plan, approved by Government Decision 942/2017 and the EU Circular Economy Action Plan.

 The target set by Article 22 (1) of Directive 2008/98 / EC of the European Parliament and of the Council on waste and repealing certain Directives, as amended by Directive (EU) 2018/851 stipulate the reduction of the amount of municipal biodegradable waste collected with 35% compared to the quantity collected in 1995, term obtained by derogation from Romania for 2020.
-The lack or non-functioning of the composting facilities provided in the Integrated Waste Management Systems at county levels, makes this objective not be achieved (fig.1)
+The lack or non-functioning of the composting facilities provided in the Integrated Waste Management Systems at county levels, makes this objective not be achieved